kubermatic/kubermatic/cmd/conformance-tester/README.md

 - Telemetry: Verify that telemetry data is sent by the usercluster.
 - Metrics: Verify that all components expose their expected metrics.

-Check `pkg/tests/` for all the invididual testcases.
+Check `pkg/tests/` for all the individual testcases.

 ## Caveats